Archana 31 Not Out: Release

 The film was released on 11 February 2022.

 Reception

 The film met with mostly mixed reviews.
 The Times of India gave 3/5 and wrote "A movie that would have worked best as a short-film".
 Ottplay gave 3/5 and wrote "Aishwarya Lekshmi, interesting climax elevate this simple but sluggish tale".
 The News Minute gave 2.5/5 and wrote "This Aishwarya Lekshmi film starts smoothly, slips midway".
-Behindwoods gave 2.25/5 and wrote "Archana 31 Not Out is a good story bogged down by the less-engaging screenplay".
 The Indian Express wrote "Aishwarya Lekshmi shines in tiring watch".